 It’s believed that an equal number of men and women experience confusional arousals.
 And it’s more common in children and adults under the age of 35.

-In 2014, researchers at the Stanford University School of Medicine published a fascinating piece of research into the disorder.
+In 2014, researchers at the Stanford University School of Medicine published some fascinating research into confusional arousals.

-The research made major news headlines, perhaps in part due to the captivating title of ‘sleep drunkenness’.
+The research made major news headlines, perhaps in part because they could use the captivating title of ‘sleep drunkenness’.

-Importantly, they discovered that it’s surprisingly common and that some groups of people are much more likely to have it.
+Importantly, the researchers discovered that it’s surprisingly common and that some groups of people are much more likely to have it.

 Key points and findings